 A wide range of issues could be addressed in personal counseling.
 Many students find it helpful to seek counseling regarding homesickness, adjustment to college, roommate conflicts, or other relationship difficulties.
 Other examples of issues that a student might bring to personal counseling include coping with grief and loss, adjusting to life after divorce, and recovery after a trauma.
 Personal counseling also helps individuals work through or better manage depression or anxiety and to learn more effective stress management.

 Is there a limit to the number of sessions of personal counseling a student may have?

 Counseling Services offers short term counseling.
 The majority of students are seen for five sessions or fewer, but students may receive up to 12 individual counseling appointments per academic year.
-Group counseling and psychiatric appointments are not included in this 12 session limit.
+Group counseling, workshops and psychiatric appointments are not included in this 12 session limit.
 At times, a student may be facing a difficulty that requires a much longer course of treatment.
 In such cases, Counseling Services will help secure referrals to clinicians in the community and will offer support until the connection between student and outside therapist is made.
 For example, we routinely refer students whose primary issues are Substance Abuse or severe Eating Disorders to off-campus providers, because treatment for these issues tends to be long term and highly specialized.
 While there are local treatment options for Substance Abuse, there are no residential Eating Disorder treatment facilities in the local area.

 Is counseling confidential?